— Kymberli Zeno, MSN, FNP -BC

 ASSESSING YOUR START UP COSTS

 Assessing and calculating a rough estimate of what your startup costs will be is essential.
 There are a variety of costs to consider such as office leasing (first, last and security deposit, build out costs), utilities, telephone, electricity, payroll for your employees and contractors, office equipment, office supplies, laboratory fees and electronic medical records.
-Marketing costs are to be heavily evaluated.
+Marketing and logo design costs are to be heavily evaluated.
 Starting an online presence with creating a website, brochures, advertisements and business cards are some things to consider.
 Include amenities such as professional liability insurance, MD collaboration/consulting fees, professional fees, CEUs and license renewal costs.
 Budget enough to pay yourself, your employees and your consultants such as accountants, attorneys and a financial planner at least for the first 3 months.
 Startup costs can vary depending on the needs of each practice.

 ASSESSING YOUR FINANCIAL RESOURCES